ZhichGaming/ZhichGaming/README.md

 # Hey, I'm Zhich~

 ## About Me
 ✨ I am a self taught frontend developer that mainly codes in TS and makes multi-platform applications.
-Right now, I’m studying AI/ML fundamentals (calculus, linear algebra, probability) while also exploring procedural generation and game design.
+Right now, I’m studying AI/ML fundamentals (multivariable calculus, linear algebra, pytorch) while also exploring procedural generation and game design.

 ## Here are some things I've been working on!